RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 A grade of F is given if **none** of the rows has been fully completed.

+**IMPORTANT: Also note In order to earn a C or higher in the course, you must first meet the following basic requirements:**

+- **Earn a Pass mark on all three of the introductory assignments** at the beginning of the semester (Startup, Tools, and Precalculus Review); and
+- **Earn at least Proficiency rating on all six Core Learning Targets.**

+If these requirements are not met, then your grade will be capped at a C-.
 **Plus/minus grades:** You can earn "plus" and "minus" grades as follows:

 + **Plus:** Meet all the requirements for a base grade and also the requirements for Learning Targets or AEP for the next level up; *and* pass the final.